ChampionModeVision/Convert-Mockup-Lab/README.md

 5. Commit staged files: `git commit -m <some-information-message-here>`
 6. Push changes to GitHub `git push`
-7. Finally create a pull request from your projects GitHub page
+7. Finally create a pull request from your projects GitHub page Not sure what going on here but here goes nothing